-Have you ever created a detailed, thought intensive PowerPoint and sat back..looked, scratched your head and though: “I wish this didn’t look so much like a PowerPoint, sigh..”
+Have you ever created a detailed, thought intensive PowerPoint and sat back..looked, scratched your head and thought: “I wish this didn’t look so much like a PowerPoint, sigh..”

-If the answer to that is a ‘no,’ then it’s very possible that you either don’t make many PowerPoints or you don’t consider the audience when you do.
+If the answer to that is a ‘no,’ then it’s likely that you either don’t make many PowerPoints or you don’t consider the audience when you do.
 At this controversial statement, I digress.

 PowerPoint = Boring Themes